 Both buildings are Importance Level 2.
 They enjoy natural lighting from two sides and the courtyard brings people into the heart of the site.
 The development has adopted the latest earthquake technology.

 Building 2 has a 24m deep floor plate built to the corner.
-The base consists of braced steel columns and beams with precast concrete flooring ribs, with a concrete slab to each floor, recessed slab edge and timber framing.
+The base consists of braced steel columns and beams with precast concrete flooring ribs, with a concrete slabs to each floor, recessed slab edge and timber framing.
+Reinforced concrete ground beam foundation system.
 It is a hybrid façade with a mixture of curtain walling and rainscreen.

 Both buildings have photovoltaic panels on their roofs to generate power for the complex.
 Both buildings are Green Star rated, as well as holding NABERSNZ energy ratings.
 A heat exchange system heats and cools the buildings by using aquifer water.